thunderbird/webext-docs/tabs.rst

 Events
 ======

-.. _tabs.onActivated:
+.. _tabs.on^activated:

 onActivated
 -----------

 .. api-section-annotation-hack:: -- [Added in TB 62]

 Fires when the active tab in a window changes.
-The tab's URL may not be set at the time this event fired, listen to the :ref:`tabs.onUpdated` event instead to be notified when a URL is set.
+The tab's URL may not be set at the time this event fired, listen to the :ref:`tabs.on^updated` event instead to be notified when a URL is set.

 .. api-header::
    :label: Parameters for onActivated.addListener(listener)